 COSMOS, SUMaC and SIMR do not offer school credit or a grade but can boost you towards a college major at a top tier school.
 They offer the opportunity to research and learn under the guidance of experts in the field but cost between $4,000 to $6,000.
 These costs cover materials, activities, instruction and in most cases room and board.
 As described in a previous blog post, there are wonderful STEM summer programs around the country.
 However, there are also excellent programs within the state of California.

 When you apply, you select a cluster for your session.
 You select from 8-10 clusters at each campus including biomedical science, marine science, and mathematical modeling.
-To be considered, you must apply by April 6, 2018 for summer 2018.
+You must apply by April 6, 2018 for summer 2018.

 If you are accepted, you participate in a well organized program that includes research, games, and interactive activities leading to a larger project.
 You work with great professors, stay and eat meals on campus, and have fun activities organized by resident assistants.
-The program is guided by a California state advisory board so offers lower tuition costs for instate residents.
+The program runs under a California state advisory board, so it offers lower tuition costs for instate residents.

-Both programs are well organized including research projects, learning skills, recreation and social activities.
+Both programs include research projects, learning skills, recreation, and social activities.
 The advantage of the Stanford program, held at the Stanford campus, is you work in groups as well as one on one with teaching assistants.

 Apply by the March 2018 deadline and if accepted you get to work with math in a unique and exciting way which can help you get into the selective college of your choice.

-, also known as the Stanford Institutes of Medicine Summer Research Program, is an innovative program held in the Bay Area focused on biological sciences and medicine.
-SIMR is an 8 week program immerses you in research and study in one of 8 focuses.
+SIMR, also known as the Stanford Institutes of Medicine Summer Research Program, is an innovative program in the Bay Area focusing on biological sciences and medicine.
+This program is an 8 week program immerses you in research and study in one of 8 focuses.
 Each year, 50-60 high school students are accepted to research in areas such as neurobiology, cardiovascular biology, and genetics and genomics.